GabrielAlmeidaFlores/AWS-Certified-Associate/Monitoring and Logging/README.md

 - **On-Premises and AWS Compatibility**: CloudWatch Logs can be used for log management scenarios across both AWS and on-premises environments, making it a versatile solution for hybrid setups.

 - **Default for Log Management**: For any log management needs within AWS, CloudWatch Logs is the default choice due to its seamless integration with AWS services, scalability, and robust feature set.

+## X-Ray

+AWS X-Ray receives traces from your application, in addition to AWS services your application uses that are already integrated with X-Ray.
+Instrumenting your application involves sending trace data for incoming and outbound requests and other events within your application, along with metadata about each request.
+Many instrumentation scenarios require only configuration changes.
+For example, you can instrument all incoming HTTP requests and downstream calls to AWS services that your Java application makes.

+AWS services that are integrated with X-Ray can add tracing headers to incoming requests, send trace data to X-Ray, or run the X-Ray daemon.
+For example, AWS Lambda can send trace data about requests to your Lambda functions, and run the X-Ray daemon on workers to make it simpler to use the X-Ray SDK.

+Instead of sending trace data directly to X-Ray, each client SDK sends JSON segment documents to a daemon process listening for UDP traffic.
+The X-Ray daemon buffers segments in a queue and uploads them to X-Ray in batches.
+The daemon is available for Linux, Windows, and macOS, and is included on AWS Elastic Beanstalk and AWS Lambda platforms.

+X-Ray uses trace data from the AWS resources that power your cloud applications to generate a detailed trace map.
+The trace map shows the client, your front-end service, and backend services that your front-end service calls to process requests and persist data.
+Use the trace map to identify bottlenecks, latency spikes, and other issues to solve to improve the performance of your applications.